- About

 5. A list of potential organizational partners in Minnesota, or types of organizations you might like to collaborate with for your project (4000-character max, or ca. 600 words).

-After being selected, and prior to the start of a residency in Minnesota, the selected artists will work with ACF to secure collaborative partners that are aligned with their proposed residency and residency goals.
+After being selected and before the start of a residency in Minnesota, the selected artists will work to secure collaborative partners aligned with their proposed residency and residency goals.

 General Guidelines

-• At least one of your work samples should be of a work you created in the past five years.
+- Include at least one sample of work created in the past five years.

 Recommendations